Dallas police: Woman shoots man trying to take SUV with kids

 DALLAS — Dallas police say a woman shot a man in the head who was trying to steal her sport utility vehicle with her two children inside.

-Police say the suspect got into the women’s vehicle late Wednesday night in a gas station parking lot.

-Police say the woman jumped in the vehicle and told the suspect to stop.
-When he did not, the woman pulled a gun from her glove box and shot the man once in the head.
-The vehicle then crashed into a telephone pole.
+Police say 36-year-old Ricky Wright got into the woman’s vehicle Wednesday night in a gas station parking lot.
+The woman jumped in the vehicle and told the suspect to stop.
+When he didn’t, she pulled a gun from her glove box and shot him once in the head.
+The vehicle then crashed into a pole.

+Wright has been charged with two counts of unlawful restraint and one count of unauthorized use of a motor vehicle.

-Police say the suspect was taken to a hospital and is in serious but stable condition.
+Police say Wright was hospitalized in serious but stable condition, but that the woman and children weren’t injured.

-Police say the women and her children were not injured in the incident.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.